DBMS Tutorial

 End users of database management systems (DBMSs) can be grouped into several categories based on their roles and responsibilities:

-1. Business users: These are end users who use the database for business-related tasks, such as analyzing sales data, managing customer relationships, or tracking inventory.
+1. Business users: These end users use the database for business-related tasks, such as analyzing sales data, managing customer relationships, or tracking inventory.

 2. Analysts: These are end users who use the database to analyze data and extract insights, such as data scientists and business analysts.

-3. Developers: These are end users who use the database to develop applications, such as software engineers and database administrators.
+3. Developers: End users who use the database to develop applications, such as software engineers and administrators.

 Data Abstraction and Data Independence

-Data abstraction refers to separating the logical properties of data from the physical implementation of the data.
+Data abstraction refers to separating the logical properties of data from its physical implementation.
 This means that users can interact with the data at a high level of abstraction without knowing how the data is physically stored or organized.

 Data independence refers to changing the database's structure without affecting how users interact with the data.